-- Expand the TI-RTOS item in the tree to show the projects available for your board. - 3.
+- 2. Expand the TI-RTOS item in the tree to show the projects available for your board.
+The examples for a particular board are grouped based on the tool chain (TI or GNU) used for compilation and then based on the peripheral used by the example, such as UART or SPI. - 3.
 Select an example to create.
-See Section 3.3, Example Overview and the readme files provided in the example projects for information about each example.
+See Section 3.4, Summary of Example Peripheral Use and Target Support and the readme files provided in the example projects for information about each example.